Ramakrishnan24689/PCFChatBot/README.md

  https://docs.microsoft.com/en-us/powerapps/developer/component-framework/import-custom-controls

-## Refer this article for more information refer this article
+## Refer this article for more information in this regard

  https://www.linkedin.com/pulse/use-power-virtual-agents-powerapps-via-pcf-ramakrishnan-raman